 Being fit does not have to be as hard as people make it sound.
-Making a few changes can change how athletic or fit you are.

 Hey, this blog page is geared toward my personal side- making a better self through training and food.
 I share recipes that I love and training of the mind with meditation & body with exercise and yoga.